 During the Annual Stockholders' Meeting of CAC held on June 25, 2020, the stockholders unanimously approved the execution of the Management Agreement with OLC effective as of November 1, 2020 with a term of five years and an increased management fee, subject to annual escalation.

 Total management fee recognized is included as part of professional fees in profit or loss (Note 10).
-Invoices for management fee carry a 30-day term, interest and collateral free.
+Invoices for management fee carry a 30-day term, interest-free and without any collateral.